A woman with blonde hair smiling in front of beige curtains.

 Hello.
 I'm Chris.

-I'm a late-identified twice-exceptional adult.
-I see the whole picture before I can break it into parts, notice incoherence before I can name it, and connect what others keep separate: teams, organizations, systems, ideas.
+Most people learn to think in systems.
+I never had to.
+This is just how my mind works.
+Seeing the whole picture, noticing where things don't cohere, connecting what others keep separate: teams, organizations, systems, ideas.
 That's not a parlor trick.
 It's the reason I can see what's breaking before it becomes a crisis.

 I bring integrity, deep empathy, and genuine care for the human beings inside every system I touch.
 That's not a soft add-on.
 It's the orientation that makes the work worth doing.